 Your ophthalmologist will determine whether your eyes need to be dilated.
 A thorough, dilated exam allows your doctor to have a better view of the back of your eye to detect and diagnose common eye diseases and conditions at their earliest stages including diabetes, high blood pressure, macular degeneration, retinal detachment, glaucoma, and more.

 Everybody’s eyes will react different to the dilating drops.
-On average, we say that your eyes will remain dilated for 4-6 hours after your appointment, with vision improving every hour.
+On average, we say that your eyes will remain dilated for 8-12 hours after your appointment, but some patients may stay dilated longer.
 Please bring your sunglasses with you to the office.

 It is the responsibility of the patient to know his/her benefits.
 Your insurance company determines what they will or will not pay for.
 We rely on the accuracy of information you provide and information from your insurance company representative to make an initial determination of coverage.
 Subsequent decisions made by your insurance company are outside of our control.
 We will generally file insurance on your behalf for covered services.
 We do expect you to make prompt payment for any portion which the insurance company will not be responsible.